UniMath/agda-unimath/src/foundation/perfect-images.lagda.md

   {l1 l2 : Level} {A : UU l1} {B : UU l2}
   where

-  is-perfect-image-is-fiber :
+  fiber-is-perfect-image :
     {f : A → B} {g : B → A} → (a : A) →
-    is-perfect-image f g a → fiber g a is-perfect-image-is-fiber a ρ = ρ a 0 refl
+    is-perfect-image f g a → fiber g a fiber-is-perfect-image a ρ = ρ a 0 refl
 ```

 One can define a map from `A` to `B` restricting the domain to the perfect